DeNepo/databases/README.md

 ### Tooling

 - [SQLite](https://www.sqlite.org/index.html) - a SQL database engine

+    Using the Chinook database of which you can find the file [here (`chinook-database/chinook.sqlite`)](chinook-database/chinook.sqlite) and the ERD [here (`chinook-database/chinook-schema.png`)](chinook-database/chinook-schema.png).
 - [node-sqlite3](https://github.com/mapbox/node-sqlite3)

 ### Module Projects

-Projects in this module will use the same folder structure & boilerplate code you learned in [the previous `web-apps` module](https://github.com/hackyourfuturebelgium/web-apps), but with an SQLite database instead of a .json file.
+Projects will continue from the project of ([`hyf-backend-introduction`](https://github.com/hackyourfuturebelgium/web-apps)) of the previous module, but with an SQLite database instead of a .json file.

 [TOP](#databases)